Seeed-Studio/SenseCraft-Wio/README.md

 ## Would you like to contribute to this project?

-You are all invited to experience this beta version toolkit.
-Feel free to propose any other functions that you’d love to have in the discussion secion.
-Hunting the bugs by raising issues here on GitHub is much appreciated.
+You are all invited to experience this beta version toolkit by downloading the Release v0.1.
+Feel free to propose any other functions that you’d love to have by raising an Issue.
+Hunting the bugs by raising issues is much appreciated.
 A big shout-out in advance to those who will contribute to the project.

 ## Development Steps